 You have a headache.
-It extends over your eye and you have pressure in your face Your nose even runs a little.
+It extends over your eye and you have pressure in your face.
+Your nose even runs a little.
 You take some Sudafed or ibuprofen, tell everyone you have a sinus headache or even a sinus migraine, and lay down for a while.
 Two or three hours later you are better.
 You might have a little residual soreness and you might be a little tired, but the worst of the headache is over.
 You’ve just had a sinus headache – or was it?

 You could have had a migraine that isn’t even related to any sinus issues and not realize it.
 You felt sinus pain and pressure, so your mind automatically went to sinus headache.
 It’s a logical conclusion.
-You doctor may even have told you it was sinus related and the subject of migraines never came up.
+Your doctor may even have told you it was sinus related and the subject of migraines never came up.
 It happens a lot more than you might think.
-In fact, nearly 90% of patients who visit their doctor and complain of “sinus headache” actually have a migraine or tension headache.
+In fact, nearly 90% of patients who visit their doctor and complain of “sinus headache” actually have a migraine or migraine-type headache.

 Some people call it a “sinus migraine” because the symptoms so closely resemble a sinus headache.
 “Allergy migraine” is another common term.
 However, researchers have found that there are distinct differences between a migraine and a sinus headache.
 In fact, some doctors say that the headaches that many people believe are related to sinus issues are actually migraines.